-In the second field, select a measure name from the list.
-Measure difference in the cross tab.
+Measure In the second field, select a measure name from the list.

-Data Analyzer subtracts the first value from the second value and displays the Returns for each product in one state and a specific value you type, such as 20000.
+Returns Data Analyzer subtracts the first value from the second value and displays the difference in the cross tab.

-You can use Difference to display the difference between the sales revenue value Example condition evaluates to false.
+Example You can use Difference to display the difference between the sales revenue value for each product in one state and a specific value you type, such as 20000.